Transphobia: Gay and lesbian communities

-Several prominent figures in second wave feminism have also been accused of transphobic attitudes, culminating in 1979 with the publication of The Transsexual Empire by radical lesbian feminist Janice Raymond, who popularized the term shemale as derogatory slur referring to trans women in 1994, and her statements on transsexuality and transsexual people have been criticized by many in the LGBT and feminist communities as extremely transphobic and as constituting hate speech.
+Several prominent figures in second wave feminism have also been accused of transphobic attitudes, culminating in 1979 with the publication of The Transsexual Empire by radical lesbian feminist Janice Raymond, who popularized the term shemale as a derogatory slur referring to trans women in 1994.
+Her statements on transsexuality and transsexual people have been criticized by many in the LGBT and feminist communities as extremely transphobic and constituting hate speech.

 In 1950s America, there was a debate among gay men and women about those who felt they were of the opposite sex.
 Gay men and women who were trying to melt quietly into the majority society criticized them as "freaks" who brought unwanted disreputable attention upon them.
 Such attitudes were widespread at the time.

 Some trans men face rejection from lesbian communities they had been part of prior to transition.
 Journalist Louise Rafkin writes, "there are those who are feeling curiously uncomfortable standing by as friends morph into men.
 Sometimes there is a generational flavor to this discomfort; many in the over-40 crowd feel particular unease", stating that this was "shaking the foundation of the lesbian-feminist world".
 Trans men were part of the protest at the 2000 Michigan Womyn's Music Festival, the first time the 'womyn-born womyn only' policy has been used against trans males, women supporting the transgender community and young gender-variant women.

 In the early 1970s, conflicts began to emerge due to different syntheses of lesbian, feminist and transgender political movements, particularly in the United States.
 San Francisco trans activist and entertainer Beth Elliott became the focus of debate over whether to include transgender lesbians in the movement, and she was eventually blacklisted by her own movement.